aevrah/100-days-of-code/log.md

 ### Day 57: February 26, 2018
 **Today's Progress**: Finished the 14th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of going through JS reference vs copy

+### Day 58: February 27, 2018
+**Today's Progress**: Started on the 15th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) involving local storage and event delegation, but did not have time to complete it today.

+### Day 59: February 28, 2018
+**Today's Progress**: Finished the 15th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) involving local storage and event delegation.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->